Congrats on matching to Ontario, Doctor

 Your annual salary rate is outlined in the PARO-CAHO Collective Agreement Article 22.1 and is based on your PGY level.
 Here are the current salary scales:

 A call stipend is the remuneration received on top of your annual salary for working call.
-Stipends must be paid a minimum of every three months.
+Stipends must be paid out every three months, at a minimum.
 You can receive it either through payroll or by individual cheque.

 Current call stipend amounts are: